Tahiti: French protectorate and the end of the Pōmare kingdom

-In 1836, the Queen's advisor Pritchard had two French Catholic priests expelled, François Caret and Honoré Laval.
-As a result, in 1838 France sent Admiral Abel Aubert du Petit-Thouars to obtain reparations.
+In 1836, the queen's advisor, Pritchard, had two French Catholic priests expelled: François Caret and Honoré Laval.
+As a result, in 1838, France sent Admiral Abel Aubert du Petit-Thouars to obtain reparations.
 Once his mission had been completed, Admiral Du Petit-Thouars sailed towards the Marquesas Islands, which he annexed in 1842.
-Also in 1842, a European crisis involving Morocco escalated between France and Great Britain, souring their relations.
+Also in 1842, tensions involving Morocco escalated between France and Great Britain, souring their relations.
 In August 1842, Admiral Du Petit-Thouars returned and landed in Tahiti.
 He then made friends with Tahitian chiefs who were hostile to the Pōmare family and favourable to a French protectorate.
-He had them sign a request for protection in the absence of their Queen, before then approaching her and obliging her to ratify the terms of the treaty of protectorate.
+He had them sign a request for protection in the absence of their queen, then approached her and obliged her to ratify the terms of the protectorate treaty.
 The treaty had not even been ratified by France itself when Jacques-Antoine Moerenhout was named royal commissaire alongside Queen Pōmare.

 Within the framework of this treaty, France recognised the sovereignty of the Tahitian state.
-The Queen was responsible for internal affairs, while France would deal with foreign relations and assure the defence of Tahiti, as well as maintain order on the island.
-Once the treaty had been signed there began a struggle for influence between the English Protestants and the Catholic representatives of France.
+The queen was responsible for internal affairs, while France would handle foreign relations, defend Tahiti, and maintain order on the island.
+Once the treaty was signed, a struggle for influence began between English Protestants and French Catholic representatives.
 During the first years of the Protectorate, the Protestants managed to retain a considerable hold over Tahitian society, thanks to their knowledge of the country and its language.
 George Pritchard had been away at the time.
-He returned however to work towards indoctrinating the locals against the Roman Catholic French.
+He returned, however, to work towards indoctrinating the locals against the Roman Catholic French.

-Tahitian War of independence (1844–47)
+Tahitian War of Independence (1844–47)

-In 1843, the Queen's Protestant advisor, Pritchard, persuaded her to display the Tahitian flag in place of the flag of the Protectorate.
+In 1843, the queen's Protestant advisor, Pritchard, persuaded her to display the Tahitian flag in place of the flag of the Protectorate.
 By way of reprisal, Admiral Dupetit-Thouars announced the annexation of the Kingdom of Pōmare on 6 November 1843 and set up the governor Armand Joseph Bruat there as the chief of the new colony.
-He threw Pritchard into prison, and later sent him back to Britain.
-The annexation caused the Queen to be exiled to the Leeward Islands, and after a period of troubles, a real Franco-Tahitian war began in March 1844.
+He threw Pritchard into prison and later sent him back to Britain.
+The annexation led to the queen's exile to the Leeward Islands, and after a period of troubles, a real Franco-Tahitian war began in March 1844.
 News of Tahiti reached Europe in early 1844.
-The French statesman François Guizot, supported by King Louis-Philippe of France, had denounced annexation of the island.
+The French statesman François Guizot, supported by King Louis-Philippe of France, had denounced the annexation of the island.

 The war ended in December 1846 in favour of the French.
-The Queen returned from exile in 1847 and agreed to sign a new covenant, considerably reducing her powers, while increasing those of the commissaire.
+The queen returned from exile in 1847 and agreed to sign a new covenant, considerably reducing her powers, while increasing those of the commissaire.
 Thus, the French reigned over the Kingdom of Tahiti.
 In 1863, they put an end to the British influence and replaced the British Protestant Missions with the Société des missions évangéliques de Paris (Society of Evangelical Missions of Paris).